Danish police: DNA from dismembered body matches missing journalist

 An ongoing mystery

-Madsen, who has been charged with manslaughter, told a closed-door court hearing that he buried Wall at sea in an "unspecified place" in Køge Bay, according to a statement published Monday.
+Madsen, who has been charged with manslaughter, told a closed-door court hearing Monday that Wall had died in an accident and was buried sea in an "unspecified place" in Køge Bay, according to a statement.

-Wall, 30, boarded the 17-meter Nautilus submarine on August 10 at Refshaleøen island for a story she was writing about Madsen and the vessel.

 Madsen, 46, originally claimed he had dropped her off on land later that night, according to a police statement.